OlgaG864/movie-app-backend/README.md

-To run this project, install it locally using npm: run npm i for the front and backend to run the server: npm start to runt the front end :npm start use mailtrap to verify your account
+To run this project, install it locally using npm: run npm i for the front and backend to run the server: npm start to runt the front :npm start
+Use mailtrap service https://mailtrap.io/inboxes for verification email

 ```
-mongodb+srv://goncherenkoola:Trebutsa098@cluster0.wzwc3bl.mongodb.net/movieApp
+Only Admin can add movies and actors.

 ```